CombineCommunity/CombineExt/README.md

 <a href="https://github.com/Carthage/Carthage" target="_blank"><img src="https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat" alt="CombineExt supports Carthage"></a>
 </p>

-CombineExt povides a collection of operators and utilities for Combine, that are not provided by Apple themselves, but are common in other Reactive Frameworks and standards.
+CombineExt provides a collection of operators, publishers and utilities for Combine, that are not provided by Apple themselves, but are common in other Reactive Frameworks and standards.

-The original inspiration for many of these operators came from many missing pieces coming from the ReactiveX and RxSwift world.
+The original inspiration for many of these additions came from my journey investigating Combine after years of RxSwift and ReactiveX usage.

-All operators, utilities and helpers respect the Combine Contract, including backpressure handling:
+All operators, utilities and helpers respect Combine's publisher contract, including backpressure.

 ### Operators
 * [withLatestFrom](#withLatestFrom)